 ‘ I don’t like it’

-It’s natural to get bored with a website that you see every day.
-Of course to your site visitors your site is brand new so they won’t share your boredom.
+It’s natural to get bored with a web design that you see every day.
+Of course to your site visitors your web design is brand new so they won’t share your boredom.
 If you don’t like it because you’ve recently reassessed your brand and realised it doesn’t match up then you’re probably on the right track.
 Read on!

 ‘Our competition have got a new website’

 Doing what you see rivals do is really just copying their thinking from 18 months ago.
-They may have a shiny new site which might be terrible for the business.
+They may have a shiny new web design on their site which might be terrible for the business.
 Most websites are incredibly disappointing for the owners.
 They look great but don’t deliver anything for the business.

 Website is built on outdated technology – e.g. Poor mobile web experience, old tech in the background etc.